alneuma/Regulang/README.md

 ### Basic functionality

-The module revolves around the DFA data constructor which is of kind `(* -> *)` It should always be fed an Ord-type as argument as this is what pretty much all the functions in this module expect.
-When making new DFAs the recommended way, checking for this will be done automatically.
+The module revolves around the DFA data constructor which is of kind `(* -> *)` It should always be fed an Ord-type as argument.
+This type-variable is the type, which is used to represent the states of the DFA.

 All the parts of a DFA which are sets in the mathematical definition of a DFA are implemented as Sets from the Data.Set module.
 Nonetheless there is a function provided (`makeDFA`) which constructs a new DFA from lists instead of sets, checking the new DFA's validity while doing so.
 This should generally be the most convenient way to make new DFAs.
 Checking a DFA's validity after creation is necessary, as all the functions (except `valdiDFA`) that expect DFAs as arguments do assume their validity and will generally not recover from getting fed invalid ones.